 This transformation is possible through a Knight Arts Challenge grant from the John S. and James L. Knight Foundation.
 Downtown Akron Partnership (DAP) was among 19 winners nationwide and received $154,000 over two years to expand the event.
-The Margaret Clark Morgan Foundation, the philanthropic organization behind the creation of Akron Art Prize, continues to sponsor the High Arts Festival with additional support from Burton D. Morgan Foundation.
+The Margaret Clark Morgan Foundation, the philanthropic organization behind the creation of Akron Art Prize, continues to sponsor the High Arts Festival.

 "Akron is seeing a resurgence in the arts, and the High Arts Festival is a wonderful way to showcase the region's artists who make Northeast Ohio such a vibrant place to live," said Victoria Rogers, vice president for arts at Knight Foundation.